vcz-fr/Meetup-Notes/meetups/okiwi-bdx/2019-04-16_You-know-nothing-software-quality.md

 ### Including C-Levels to Software Quality

 Present solid studies, preferably executive summaries.
 Talk about the notion of debt, its relationship with bugs, experience feedbacks from other companies.
 Show examples of companies that applied and did not apply Software Craftsmanship practices.
 If this does not lead to anything, let it go.

+## Notes

+Special thanks to the host [Arthur Magne](https://twitter.com/ArthurMagne) who provided the slides after the presentation.